-Thursday Night Football was great for the Tennessee Titans.
+December 6, 2018, was a great night for the Tennessee Titans.
 It was also somehow great for Alabama Crimson Tide fans, too.
-The only people it was terrible for were the Jacksonville Jaguars, and The Action Network’s Darren Rovell.
+The only people it was terrible for were the Jacksonville Jaguars and The Action Network‘s Darren Rovell.

 Let’s start with the great.
-Prior to Thursday, only former Dallas Cowboys great Tony Dorsett had taken a handoff 99 yards for a touchdown.
+Prior to that Thursday Night Football, only former Dallas Cowboys great Tony Dorsett had taken a handoff 99 yards for a touchdown.
+That was the longest touchdown run in NFL history.
 That was until Titans running back Derrick Henry took one to the crib midway through the second quarter of a 30-9 victory at Nissan Stadium in Nashville, Tennessee.

 The run was epic in every way.

-With great success comes a lot of hate and Rovell, a sports business reporter who recently left ESPN for The Action Network, certainly got cooked for a take straight out of the freezer by the Titans’ official Twitter account.
+With great success comes a lot of hate and Rovell, a sports business reporter who left ESPN for The Action Network, certainly got cooked for a take straight out of the freezer by the Titans? official Twitter account.

 Look, the tackling was far from the stellar by the Jags defenders.
 There were plenty of mistakes and missed assignments to allow the 6-foot-3, 250-pound Henry to get from goal line to goal line.